Danzigerrr/Worldwide-Travel-Destinations-AI-App/README.md

 * SQLite (for dataset storage)
 * OpenLayers (for map visualization)

+## Todo list
+* Add running instructions to the main README.md
+* Add readme files to backend and frontend
+* create conversational bot with memory - frontend
+*

 ## License

 This project is licensed under the GNU GPL v3.0.
 See [LICENSE](LICENSE) for details.